tomaskub/PunchPad/README.md

 - TimerModel has injected TimerProvider with metatypes allows for easy testing in XCTest with mock timer.

 # Build
-No external dependencies - clone and run
+No external dependencies - clone and run.
+To configure schema look at the LaunchArgument enum and pass data in build scheme.

 # Feedback
 Feel free to file an issue or submit a PR.
 Im always looking to improve my work.